 GO: Virginia Zoo

 If you have time, check out the Virginia State Zoo, conveniently located in Norfolk, for its easily navigable African and Asian exhibits.
 In each section, you follow one path to see that continent’s indigenous animals: lions, tigers, giraffes, and other large exotics.

 But for me – it was a passel of small critters that got my attention and consumed my time.
 Meerkats!
 They were digging, digging, digging, until I showed up.
 Then, to attention!
 In one case, it was as if he was posing for the cover of Nat Geo.
 Open year round daily 9:30-4:30, $17.95 adults, $14.95 kids.

 Experience Norfolk VA’s beauty and history from the water as you sail on this three-masted topsail schooner on a narrated sunset cruise with live music.
 Most Tues-Sunday evenings 7-9pm, $40 pp. Check website to confirm.

 This intimate Italian restaurant is dominated by its bar, dramatically backlit red.
 Planks of wood from Italian wine crates line the walls, along with family photos.

 Chef/Owner, Antonio Caruana, works his magic in a small open kitchen up front.
-Inked to the max, Caruana also serves as President of the East Coast Hell’s Angels, which lends a “bad-boy at the stove” sense of quirkiness to this exceptional restaurant.
+Caruana is inked to the max, which lends a “bad-boy at the stove” sense of quirkiness to this exceptional restaurant.

 Luce excels at dishes from three regions of Italy.
 Everything is made from scratch, including the pastas: el dente and dressed in deliciously flavored sauces.
 And, as good chefs work with the best ingredients of the day, the menu changes all the time.
 You can’t go wrong: Pasta, Pesci, Pollo, or Carne.
 The hardest part is deciding what to get.